vert-x/vertx-examples/src/raw/scala/README.md

 ## SendFile

-Simple web server that uses sendfile to serve content directly from disk to the socket bypassing user space.
+Simple web server that uses `sendFile` to serve content directly from disk to the socket bypassing user space.
 This is a very efficient way of serving static files from disk.

-The example contains three static pages: index.html, page1.html and page2.html which are all served using sendfile.
+The example contains three static pages: `index.html`, `page1.html` and `page2.html` which are all served using sendfile.

 To run the server:

     vertx run sendfile/SendFileExample.scala

-Then point your browser at http://localhost:8080 and click around
+Then point your browser at <http://localhost:8080> and click around

 ## SSL